-Concerning Quine-Putnam indispensability argument for existence of mathematical objects as it is spelled in \cite{Co}, this view of mathematics fully supports the second premise ``Mathematical entities are indispensable to our best scientific theories.'' and rejects the first premise ``We ought to have ontological commitment to all and only the entities that are indispensable to our best scientific theories.''.
+Concerning Quine-Putnam indispensability argument for the existence of mathematical objects as it is spelled in \cite{Co}, this view of mathematics fully supports the second premise stating that ``mathematical entities are indispensable to our best scientific theories'' and rejects its first premise, which claims that ``we ought to have ontological commitment to all and only the entities that are indispensable to our best scientific theories''.
 I have shown above in the simplest example of counting, which is certainly indispensable to our best scientific theories, that one can use the language of numbers to count in (scientific) application without even knowing what numbers are and whether they exist at all.